ParisNeo/ollama_proxy_server/README.md

 ### Step 6: Get Help When You Need It

-The built-in "Help & Credits" page provides a quick-start guide and acknowledges the open-source projects that make this application possible.
+The built-in "Help & Credits" page provides a quick-start guide, code examples, and acknowledges the open-source projects that make this application possible.

 ![Help and Credits Page](assets/help.png)